Earth Chapter 3.1

 He did not.
 A moment passed.
 It was all good fantasy.
 Back to play and dance and slaying the enemies of the Shadowsun wherever they hid with sticks and twigs his mighty weapons of rended steel, like the stories told.

-That night, after his sisters were long asleep, while the Mistress bathed and wrapped him him with her special poultices, the ones charred in the fire and chanted over with weirded words, the ones he must not speak of, even to his siblings, he remembered her well.
-She was no dream.
-He may have been but a boy, valiant and whimsical with all the grand prowess of childhood, but he was already man enough to know the distinction between the mind and the world.
+That night, after his sisters were long asleep, while the Mistress bathed and wrapped him with her special poultices, the ones charred in the fire and chanted over with weirded words, the ones he must not speak of, even to his siblings, he remembered the dream well.
+Though but a boy, he was valiant and whimsical, a small man, near enough, and one not so far removed from the plague of the fool as to be immune to love.

-“Do you know who she is, Mistress?” he asked as she draped the deep, violet-scorched bandages upon his chest and arms.
-She had come again, this night as he cut the wood for the hearth before the early seasonal snow set in.
-She came almost daily now.
+“Do you know who she is, Mistress?”
+Earth asked as she draped the deep, violet-scorched bandages upon his chest and arms.
+His dream had visited again, this night as he cut the wood for the hearth before the early seasonal snow set in.
+The vision came almost daily for a week now, though always fair away, just at the edge of sensing.
 Clearly there, sitting upon the broad stone beside the new wall running the length of their property, enclosing them and all of Elusa from the ever-stretching farmlands that spread well outside the small city.
 Her hair was the color of hushed straw.
 She dressed plainly.
 But sleek.
 Bold.
 Beautiful.

 If she was real.
 She had to be real.
 How could she not be?